Internal scoring + opportunity engine. Two-person access. Authenticate via Google to continue.

 Of 7,827 unique customer addresses, only 349 (4.5%) ever repeat — but the cohort retention curve keeps rising past year 10 (6.4% by yr 10).
 Median time-to-second-contract: 234 days.
 CCD is structurally a first-job-payback business, not LTV-amortized.

 Three-quarters of jobs at pre-1925 homes are Custom Angled doors.
 Pre-quote, pre-stock the truck, lead the sales call with it.
-Cuts back-and-forth materially.
+The model agrees: year_built is the #4 feature by gain importance.

-We ran Latent Dirichlet Allocation on the items_summary text of all 2,552 contracts.
+We ran Latent Dirichlet Allocation on the items_summary text of all 17,000+ historical contracts (21-year refresh).
 It found 8 natural clusters of job composition — including two distinct premium tiers ($6.3K and $6.5K mean) that look like productizable SKUs.
+The Foundation cluster doubled as % of contracts in the Kyle Era (14% → 29%).

 | # | Address | Town | Ticket | Archetype | Reasons | Tier |